-- 1 The development hereby permitted shall be begun before the expiration of three years from the date of this permission. - Reason- To comply with the requirements of Section 51 of the Planning and Compulsory Purchase Act 2004. - 2 The relevant approved plans will be itemised on the update sheet.
+- 1 The development hereby permitted shall be begun before the expiration of three years from the date of this permission. - Reason to comply with the requirements of Section 51 of the Planning and Compulsory Purchase Act 2004. - 2 The development shall be undertaken in accordance with the approved plans as follows: